SpongePowered/SpongeDocs/source/plugin/trade-offers.rst

 A :javadoc:`TradeOfferListMutator` is an interface that is invoked during ``Villager`` level ups.
 It can be used to replace existing ``TradeOffers`` (ex higher tier) and add new ``TradeOffers``.
-Its simplist and only API provided variant is the ``TradeOfferGenerator``.
+Its simplest and only API provided variant is the ``TradeOfferGenerator``.
 The different ``TradeOfferListMutators`` for each level and ``Career`` can be configured in the :javadoc:`VillagerRegistry`.

 .. note::